osresearch/hcpy/README.md

 00000010  73 f9 2e 01 fc d8 26 80 49 89 4c 19 d7 2e cd cb  s.....&.I.L.....
 ```

-Which gives you the 32-byte PSK value.
+Which gives you the 32-byte PSK value to copy into the `hcpy` program.

 ## SSL logging